mercadopago/devsite-docs/guides/vtex/cho-api-offline-methods.en.md

 When configuring Checkout API in VTEX stores, you can offer payments with offline payment methods such as Pago Efectivo.
 ------------

-To configure these payment methods, access the administration panel of your VTEX platform> **Payments > Configuration > Payment plans**.
+To configure these payment methods, access the administration panel of your VTEX platform, and then **Payments > Configuration > Payment plans**.
 Then, follow the steps below:

 1. Click on the "+ (Add new payment plan for...)" button.
 2. Within the **Other** category, search for the offline payment method you want to offer.